-In 2021, tuition for full-time New York College of Health Professions students was $14,040 a year.
+In 2002, tuition for full-time students at New York College of Health Professions was $14,040 a year.

-Tuition was the same price in 2022 compare to the year before.
-Usually, college tuition goes up about 3% every year.
+Tuition was the same price in 2023 compare to the year before.
+On average, college tuition rises about 3% year.

-If this information makes going to college seem daunting, remember, the "sticker price" of tuition doesn't tell the full story.
-Many students pay far less than the total tuition after grants, scholarships, and tuition discounts are awarded.
-Additionally, student loans can make the amount you do have to pay for college more manageable until after graduation.
+If these numbers feel scary, remember, the displayed price of tuition doesn't give you enough information to determine the actual cost of attending any given college.
+Many students pay a lot less than the sticker price after grants, scholarships, and tuition discounts are applied.
+Plus, student loans can make the amount you do have to pay out of pocket more manageable until you're done with college.

-New York College of Health Professions is a private, nonprofit institution, so it has the same tuition for students from New York as it does for students who live in other states.
+New York College of Health Professions is a private, nonprofit institution, so it has the same tuition for residents of New York as it does for residents from other states.

-Attending a college where you are eligible for the reduced tuition offered to state residentscan save students a lot of money on the total cost of attending college.
-Be sure to verify your state's guidelines for how to qualify for in-state residency.
+Choosing a college where you qualify for in-state status can cut the cost of college tuition.
+Don't forget to check your state's guidelines for how to qualify for as an in-state resident.
 Each state has different requirements to qualify as in-state resident.
-In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
-There may be other criteria as well, depending on where you live.
+The most common requirement is that students must have lived in the state for a full year before starting school.
+There may be additional requirements as well, depending on where you live.

 Explore other New York colleges